 Farmers protests: Internet suspended at Delhi borders

+New Delhi, Jan 30: The Union Home Ministry has on Saturday temporarily suspended internet services at Singhu, Ghazipur, Tikri borders and its adjoining areas from 11 pm of January 29 to 11 pm of January 31.

+The order stated that it is to "maintain public safety and averting public emergency".

-New Delhi, Jan 30: Internet services have been suspended as the crowd supporting the protesting farmers continued to swell at the Ghazipur border.
+The services have been suspended as the crowd supporting the protesting farmers continued to swell at the Ghazipur border.

 Meanwhile, thousands of farmers from Muzaffarnagar are likely to march towards Ghazipur border to extend their support to the farmers.